 From 1978 to 1980, Nagorski was the Hong Kong-based Asian regional editor for Newsweek International and then as Hong Kong Bureau Chief.
 After joining Newsweek International in 1973 as an associate editor, he was its assistant managing editor from 1977 to 1978.

 In 1988, Nagorski took a one-year leave of absence to serve as a senior associate at the Carnegie Endowment for International Peace in Washington, D.C.
-In recent years, he has also served as an adjunct professor at Bard Colleges Center for Globalization and International Affairs, teaching a course on international affairs writing.
-He is chairman of the board of the Polish-American Freedom Foundation, and a member of the Council of Foreign Relations and the Overseas Press Club.
+In recent years, he has also served as an adjunct professor at Bard College's Center for Globalization and International Affairs, teaching a course on international affairs writing.
+He is chairman of the board of the Polish-American Freedom Foundation, a member of the board of the Jacksonville World Affairs Council, and a member of the Council on Foreign Relations and the Overseas Press Club.